data-catering/data-caterer-docs/docs/docs/guide/data-source/http/http.md

       .schema(metadataSource.openApi("/opt/app/mount/http/petstore.json"))
       .count(count.records(2))
     ```

+=== "YAML"

+    In `docker/data/custom/task/http/openapi-task.yaml`:
+    ```
+    name: "http_task"
+    steps:
+      - name: "my_petstore"
+        options:
+          metadataSourceType: "openapi"
+          schemaLocation: "/opt/app/mount/http/petstore.json"
+        count:
+          records: 2
+    ```

+=== "UI"

+    1. Click on `Connection` tab at the top
+        1. Click on `Select data source type` and select `OpenAPI/Swagger`
+        1. Provide a `Name` and `Schema Location` pointing to where you have stored your OpenAPI specification file
+        1. Click `Create`
+    1. Click on `Home` tab at the top
+    1. Click on `Generation` and tick the `Auto from metadata source` checkbox
+        1. Click on `Select metadata source` and select the OpenAPI metadata source you just created

 The above defines that the schema will come from an OpenAPI document found on the pathway defined.
 It will then generate
 2 requests per request method and endpoint combination.